 Downtown West Palm Beach

 Which of these things to do in Jupiter, FL are you most excited about?
-What have you done that we didn’t include on our list?
 What was your favorite thing to do on our list?
 Let us know in the comments below and check out our guide for more fun things to do in South Florida!